Primary Math Resources and Websites

 need to determine pattern rules and use them to extend patterns,

-make and justify predictions, and identify missing
+make and justify predictions, and identify missing elements in

 patterns represented with shapes and numbers.
 They need to